m3rcer/m3rcer.github.io/_posts/HackTheBox_Atom_Writeup/2021-05-08-HTB_Atom_Writeup.md

 Congrats We now have a reverse shell.

-A getuid command shows we are ATOM\jason
+- A getuid command shows we are ATOM\jason
-Great!
+Awesome!

 ***GETTING USER.txt***